 Hedging derivatives relate to the fair value of derivatives entered into by the group to hedge its interest rate risk arising from Euribor floating rates on its senior debt securities.
 These derivatives have been designated into hedge relationships.
-The NARL interest rate swaps designated into hedging relationships were terminated during the quarter (see note 24).

 14 Loans and receivables (net of impairment)